-“Continued services”, authorization for a designer who has been appointed for one stage of a project to act as the designer for a succeeding stage or stages of the same project.
+''Continued services'', authorization for a designer or interior designer who has been appointed for 1 stage of a project to act as the designer or interior designer for a succeeding stage or stages of the same project.

-“Design services”, any of the following services provided by any designer, programmer, or construction manager in connection with any public building project:
+''Design services'', any of the following services provided by any designer, interior designer, programmer, or construction manager in connection with any public building project:

 (i) preparation of master plans, studies, surveys, soil tests, cost estimates or programs;